 When I am home with the puppy I will still crate him.
 This means a schedule of one hour in and one hour out so he sees the crate as a positive place and not just a place where he goes when you are not at home.

 As the dog gets older he can have more time outside of the crate.
 Most people make the mistake of leaving a puppy out of the crate too soon.
-This can cause problems so be patient and be you know it your dog with be housebroken and properly crate trained.
+This can cause problems, so be patient and before you know it your dog will be housebroken and properly crate trained.

 For more information on crate training and private dog training, give us a call at 509-340-9733.

 Nick Lungu leads the I-Guard International training and breeding program with over a decade of German Shepherd breeding and advanced dog training experience.